IntuitionLabs

 The biopharma industry has embraced AI across a spectrum of applications, and several notable case studies illustrate its impact on development timelines:

-Insilico Medicine – Phase I in 30 Months: Insilico Medicine, a biotech that builds end-to-end AI platforms for drug discovery (Pharma.AI), announced one of the first AI-designed drugs to enter human trials.
-The candidate, for idiopathic pulmonary fibrosis, was discovered and optimized by AI models, then advanced through preclinical testing in only 30 months.
+• Insilico Medicine – From 30-Month Discovery to Phase IIa Proof-of-Concept: Insilico Medicine, a biotech that builds end-to-end AI platforms for drug discovery (Pharma.AI), produced one of the first AI-designed drugs to enter human trials.
+The candidate, rentosertib (formerly ISM001-055), a TNIK inhibitor for idiopathic pulmonary fibrosis, was discovered and optimized by AI models, then advanced through preclinical testing in only 30 months.
 Compared to the typical ~6 years for discovery plus preclinical, this was a remarkable acceleration.
-By mid-2023 the drug had completed Phase I with positive results and moved into Phase II, underscoring that AI can deliver not just speed but also quality.
-Insilico’s approach combined deep generative models (to design novel molecules) with predictive ADME/Tox algorithms, reducing design cycles and focusing only on high-probability candidates.
-This case has been closely watched, and it validates that AI-found drugs can progress faster without major safety setbacks.
+In April 2025, rentosertib became the first drug where both target and compound were fully AI-designed to receive a USAN name.
+In June 2025, Insilico published Phase IIa results in Nature Medicine showing significant lung function improvement over placebo in a multicenter, double-blind trial across 71 patients – the first clinical proof-of-concept for an AI-discovered drug.
+Insilico has begun discussions with regulatory authorities to advance rentosertib into larger Phase IIb/III cohorts.
+This case validates that AI-found drugs can progress faster and demonstrate real clinical efficacy.

-Atomwise (AtomNet) – Faster Lead Discovery: Atomwise is a company using deep learning (their AtomNet model) for structure-based drug design.
+• Atomwise (AtomNet) – Faster Lead Discovery: Atomwise is a company using deep learning (their AtomNet model) for structure-based drug design.
 In a collaboration with IBM and researchers, AtomNet was used to screen millions of molecules in silico for new Ebola virus inhibitors – a task completed in just a few weeks, after which top candidates were tested and found to have activity.
 Such an approach can compress what might be a multi-year screening project into a few months.
-Similarly, Atomwise has partnerships with large pharma companies to rapidly identify preclinical leads for targets in CNS and oncology, often finding viable hits 5–10 times faster than traditional high-throughput wet lab screening.
+Atomwise has partnerships with large pharma companies to rapidly identify preclinical leads for targets in CNS and oncology, often finding viable hits 5–10 times faster than traditional high-throughput wet lab screening.
+In 2024–2025, the company raised a $125 million Series C round (bringing total funding to $219 million) and appointed pharmaceutical industry veteran Steve Worland as CEO to drive its pipeline programs toward clinical stages.
 These leads then enter the usual testing pipeline, but the initial time to a lead compound is shortened significantly.

-Across the industry, the uptake of AI is accelerating.
-A 2022 analysis found over 160 AI-driven drug development programs underway in biotech startups, and by late 2023, at least 24 AI-discovered molecules had entered Phase I trials, with a striking 80–90% success rate in Phase I (higher than the historical average of ~63%).
-Big Pharma companies have also invested heavily: e.g. Pfizer’s collaboration with IBM’s Watson, Roche’s partnership with AI startups for clinical data mining, and GSK’s in-house AI unit which identified new drug targets.
-The FDA itself has launched the “CDER AI Pilot Program”, partnering with companies to explore AI in chemistry and clinical data analysis.
-All these efforts, from discovery through clinical phases, are building an ecosystem where AI is a standard part of the toolkit.
-The case studies above are early indicators of how much AI can compress timelines.
+Across the industry, the uptake of AI is accelerating dramatically.
+As of early 2026, over 173 AI-originated drug programs are in clinical development, up from ~24 in late 2023, with AI-discovered molecules demonstrating a striking 80–90% success rate in Phase I (compared to the historical average of ~52%).
+2025 saw the highest single-year jump in IND filings for AI-originated molecules, and an estimated 30% of new drug programs now incorporate AI at some stage.
+Big Pharma companies have also invested heavily: Roche's partnership with AI startups for clinical data mining, GSK's in-house AI unit which identified new drug targets, and Sanofi's company-wide digital twin initiative across its clinical and manufacturing operations.
+The FDA has launched the "CDER AI Pilot Program", partnering with companies to explore AI in chemistry and clinical data analysis, and in December 2025 qualified its first AI tool for use within clinical trials.
+While no AI-discovered drug has yet achieved full regulatory approval, the first AI-drug approval is projected for 2026–2027 with approximately 60% probability, with 15–20 programs expected to enter pivotal trials in 2026.
+Industry observers widely regard 2025 as the year AI drug discovery transitioned from promise to proof.
 As more data becomes available and AI models continue to learn and improve, we anticipate even more dramatic reductions in time-to-market for the next generation of drugs.

 Public Health Benefits of Shortening Drug Development